vdudouyt/mhddfs-nosegfault/README.md

 # mhddfs-nosegfault

-Mhddfs fork for real environment
+Mhddfs meets the real environment

 * No more segmentation faults which were introduced in 0.1.39.
 This was a main cause of 'Transport endpoint is not connected'
 * Configure ulimits on startup to avoid the 'too many file descriptors' error on big production servers